 Overstorey trees (i.e., vascular plant layer over 3 meters height) are the bulk of forest biomass, as well as the component directly affected by management (Rackham, 2008).
 The shrub layer instead may be identified as between 1 and 3 meters height (Scheffer et al., 2014).
-Finally the understorey layer, here intended as the vegetation developing up to 1 meter height, makes up most of the plant species diversity in forests of the temperate zone (Gilliam, 2007) and was found to contribute substantially to ecosystem fluxes, i.e., productivity, nutrient cycling, evapotranspiration, to influence tree species regeneration, and to provide habitat and food to other functionally important species (Landuyt et al., 2019).
+Finally the understorey layer, here intended as the vegetation developing up to 1 meter height, makes up most of the plant species diversity in forests of the temperate zone (Gilliam, 2007) and was found to contribute substantially to ecosystem fluxes, i.e, productivity, nutrient cycling, evapotranspiration, to influence tree species regeneration, and to provide habitat and food to functionally important organisms (Landuyt et al., 2019).

-Moreover, vascular plants are one of the best-known groups of organisms in terms of taxonomy.
-All these characteristics make vascular plants an ideal candidate for monitoring forest ecosystems and, for these reasons, they were also proposed as a surrogate taxonomic group of other important and less easily detectable taxa (Bagella, 2014; Burrascano et al., 2011; Hofmeister et al., 2019; Pharo et al., 2000).
+Vascular plants are among the best known groups of organisms in terms of taxonomy.
+All these characteristics make vascular plants an ideal candidate for monitoring forest ecosystems and, for these reasons, they are also proposed as a surrogate taxonomic group of other important and less easily detectable taxa (Bagella, 2014; Burrascano et al., 2011; Hofmeister et al., 2019; Pharo et al., 2000).

 In European forests, most vascular plants develop from the ground, and traditionally the abundance of tree, shrub and understorey species is estimated as their cover projected at the ground level.
 Therefore, the shape and size of the sampling unit is the main key choice for this taxonomic group.
 Most previous studies used square or circular plots, the latter being less common.
 Square sampling units have the advantage of allowing for an accurate delimitation of the sampling unit through a measuring tape starting from the coordinates of a vertex and are easier to subdivide into subplots.
 Circular plots instead may not be delimited at the ground level, therefore do not allow to accurately discriminate the extent to which species and individuals project their canopy within the sampling unit.
-The most frequent plot sizes range between 100 and 1,000 m2, even if this range is widened up to 1-20,000 m2 by studies with nested designs with small plots or subplots scattered within a stand or very large plots respectively.
-The abundance data are usually recorded through ordinal scales, either based on percentage values or on the Braun-Blanquet (1964) classes.
+The most frequent plot sizes range between 100 and